Secondary chord: Definition

-The major scale contains seven basic chords, which are named with Roman numeral analysis in ascending order.
+The major scale contains seven diatonic triads.
 Because tonic triads are either major or minor, one would not expect to find diminished chords (either the viidim in major or the iidim in minor) tonicized by a secondary dominant.
-It would also not make sense for the tonic of the key itself to be tonicized.
+And the tonic of the key itself is not an applicable target to be tonicized, by definition.

 In the key of C major, the five remaining chords are:

 Of these chords, the V chord (G major) is said to be the dominant of C major.
 However, each of the chords from ii to vi also has its own dominant.
 For example, V (G major) has a D major triad as its dominant.
 These extra dominant chords are not part of the key of C major as such because they include notes that are not part of the C major scale.
 Instead, they are secondary dominants.

 The notation below shows the secondary-dominant chords for C major.
 Each chord is accompanied by its standard number in harmonic notation.
 In this notation, a secondary dominant is usually labeled with the formula "V of ..." (dominant chord of); thus "V of ii" stands for the dominant of the ii chord, "V of iii" for the dominant of iii, and so on.
 A shorter notation, used below, is "V/ii", "V/iii", etc.

 Like most chords, secondary dominants may be seventh chords or chords with other upper extensions.
 Dominant seventh chords are commonly used as secondary dominants.
 The notation below shows the same secondary dominants as above but with dominant seventh chords.

 Note that the triad V/IV is the same as the I triad.
 When a seventh is added (V7/IV), it becomes an altered chord because the seventh is not a diatonic pitch.
 Beethoven's Symphony No. 1 begins with a V7/IV chord:

 According to the principles exposed above, in fact, V7/IV, which means the C7 chord, i.e. the dominant seventh chord on the F major scale (C–E–G–B♭), does not represent the tonic because it contains a B♭, which isn't included in the main key, as Beethoven's Symphony No. 1 is written in the key of C major.
 The chord then resolves on the natural IV (F major) and in the following bar the V7, i.e. G7 (dominant seventh chord on the C major key), is presented.

 Chromatic mediants, for example VI is also a secondary dominant of ii (V/ii) and III is V/vi, are distinguished from secondary dominants with context and analysis revealing the distinction.